 She learned of Home Start, a San Diego agency with services that protect children and strengthen families.
 At age 19, Rebecca began her recovery process when she entered Home Start’s Maternity Housing Program that gave her stable housing and intensive case management services.
 She established and achieved goals, and received parental coaching and personal therapy.
 Her therapy helped her deal with feelings of guilt and shame.
 After six months of successful recovery, Rebecca’s children were living back with their mom.

 Today Rebecca is clean and sober, gainfully employed, and successfully raising her children.
 Eighteen months of transitional housing with wrap-around services through Home Start provided her with stability she’d never known.
 Because of people who supported her and assisted her, Rebecca is self-sufficient and thriving.
 Best of all, her children also are thriving with their mom.

-Who Are We?
+Who We Are

-How Does This Site Work?
+How This Site Works

 This website was created to assist you with accessing resources that are available in your community.